 Organisations should prioritise the identification and protection of your core business-critical assets.
 Threat actors may leverage on connections between internet facing servers and internal networks to discover and access business-critical assets.
-Organisations should also implement data protection measures such as email filtering solutions, network segmentation and data backups to block ransomware techniques and ensure a smooth recovery from an attack.
 As such, organisations should strongly consider the implementation of network segregation that restricts such connections to protect sensitive information stored in internal servers.